typelevel/doobie/doc/src/main/tut/04-Selecting.md

      .quick.run)
 ```

 The `process` combinator is parameterized on the process element type and consumes a sql statement and a program in `PreparedStatementIO` that sets input parameters and any other pre-execution configuration.
+In this case the "prepare" program is a no-op.